 Prepare for Winter's Arrival

-- Winterize your Go Bag by a blanket, warm socks and gloves.
+- Winterize your Go Bag by adding a blanket, warm socks and gloves.

 - Your emergency supply kit should be fully-stocked to allow you to sustain yourself for up to three days without power, or in the event you are unable to travel far from home.
 You may wish to include additional items such as extra blankets, additional warm clothing, and a battery-operated NOAA Weather Radio to monitor weather conditions during a storm.